Thy National Park: Nature

 In the northern parts of the park is the game preserve of 'Hanstholm Vildtreservat', initiated in the 1930s.
 It is an area of about 40 km2, dominated by sandy heath and it is in fact the largest connected sandy heath in Denmark.
 About 60–70% of the preserve is open to the public, except from 1 April to 15 July, when the birds are breeding.
 Hanstholm game preserve is home to many species of birds, some rare or endangered in Denmark, including the European golden plover, which breeds nowhere else in the country.
 In the coastal dunes, beach morning glory and the herb of scots loveage can be found.
 They are both very rare in Denmark, only to be found here and maybe a few unknown spots along the westcoast.
 Some of the lakes and ponds in or near the preserve are hard water habitats for rare and endangered plants like the water lobelia, quillwort, many species of chara and very rare plants like the slender naiad.
-Since 2009 several sightings of wolves have been reported from Thy and Hanstholm Vildtreservat, although wolves have been exterpidated from Denmark since 1813.
+Since 2009 several sightings of wolves have been reported from Thy and Hanstholm Vildtreservat, although wolves have been extirpated from Denmark since 1813.
 In the autumn of 2012 a dead wolf was found, presumably immigrated from the Lausitz-region in Sachsen, Germany.
 A few wolves might be living here today.